 (3) Pastors are obliged to attend regular Pastors’ Conventions or similar institutions and to participate in activities, which promote in-service theological and practical training.

 (4) Pastors are obliged to continually improve their knowledge, especially by theological reflection in the Pastors’ Conventions, by participation in training courses and through study at home.
-For this purpose the Pastor’s superior may grant him leave of absence of two weeks per year.
+For this purpose, the Pastor’s superior may grant him leave of absence of two weeks per year.

 Section 20 Within the Congregation